Legal cases with fixed pricing, standardized processes, and firm timelines

 Due to this outrage, the main change towards the gay community came after the Supreme Court made alterations on Section 377 of the Indian Penal Code with regards to homosexuality.

-The Supreme Court has recently come to the conclusion of decriminalising homosexuality.
+The Supreme Court has recently come to the conclusion of decriminalizing homosexuality.
 Now having a homosexual relationship is not a crime.

-However, this is a battle half won, as there have not yet been any civil rights which gay couples can enjoy.
+However, this is a battle half won, as there have not yet been any civil rights that gay couples can enjoy.
+A person in homosexual relationship can also go for the court marriage if both of them fulfill the requirements required in court marriage procedure

 The Supreme Court consisting of five Judges made a declaration of the same by over-ruling its very own decision.
 This was taken in the year 2013 when Section 377 was still in play.